Intery/PomoBot/README.md

 * Run `startup.sh`, or for Windows users, `python3 bot/main.py`, from the top directory.

 That's it!
 PomoBot will now be running on the bot client you created.
 If you have any issues or find any bugs, please submit an issue via the github issues page, together with any relevant log information.
+You can also join the [support guild](https://discord.gg/MnMrQDe) and ask your question directly.

 Suggestions for new features are also welcome!

 Documentation